microsoft/azure-pipelines-extensions/docs/authoring/endpoints/dataSources.md

 ```
 "resultSelector": "none"
 ```
-Use when you don't need any data from the response (e.g., for write-only REST calls).
+Use when you don't need any data from the response (e.g., for POST/PUT calls where only the status code matters).

 **`plaintext` :**
 ```